EliteAsian123/Scope-Old/scopeDocComments.md

 - `@unoptimized`: States that the function is slow and *definitely* shouldn't be used if speed is a concern.
 - `@optimized`: States that the function is optimized and *should* be used if speed is a concern.
 This does not mean it should *always* be used.
 - `@bug`: States that the object has a bug/issue associated with it.
 Use with `@unsafe` if it can cause a security concern.
+- `@complexity`: States the "Big O notation" of the function.